 A well-functioning and resilient financial system needs a good mix of institutions that collectively meet the financial intermediation needs of the country, be it individuals, households, businesses, sectors and local governments, while simultaneously enhancing the stability of the system as a whole.

-India is a very large and diverse country and therefore no one strategy, however well designed, can be uniformly effective in serving the entire country.
-There is therefore a need to move away from a limited focus on any one model as being the solution, to an approach where multiple models and partnerships are allowed to emerge – between national full-service banks, regional banks of various types, non-banking finance companies (NBFCs), and financial markets, as well as a whole range of new functionally differentiated participants that can be envisaged to be created to fill existing gaps.
-The financial architecture must seek to encourage the emergence of specialists and enable greater partnerships between specialists.
-We envisage for the Indian financial system, a policy framework that allows multiple strategies and institutions, new and old, to co-exist with each other, enjoying the freedom to thrive based on their inherent strengths, and together efficiently serve the financial needs of a large and diverse economy.
+India is a very large and diverse country and therefore no one strategy, however well-designed, can be uniformly effective in serving the entire country.
+There is, therefore, a need to move away from a limited focus on any one model as being the solution, to an approach where multiple models and partnerships are allowed to emerge – between national full-service banks, regional banks of various types, non-banking finance companies (NBFCs), and financial markets, as well as a whole range of new functionally differentiated participants that can be envisaged to be created to fill existing gaps.
+In other words, the financial architecture must seek to encourage the emergence of specialists and enable greater partnerships between specialists.
+We, therefore, envisage a policy framework that encourages multiple provider strategies and institution types– whether new or old– to thrive based on their inherent strengths, and together efficiently serve the financial needs of a large and diverse economy.
 Our mandate is to undertake research around extant and emerging themes, gaps, and risks in financial sector policy, and recommend regulatory responses, keeping in mind the need to increase meaningful financial access and depth in a manner that enhances systemic stability.